 Name Range Default Description PF< LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 1: On Set mode of UPF block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.

-Name Range Default Description PF< force status to 0: Normal 1: Start 2: Trip 3: Blocked 4: Alarm Start 5: Alarm 0: Normal Force the status of the function.
+PF< force status to 0: Normal 1: Start 2: Trip 3: Blocked 4: Alarm Start 5: Alarm 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
+PF< measurement 1: POW1 1: Defines which power measurement module is used by the function.
+This setting is available if the device has more than one current measurement module.